Negative Conclusion from Affirmative Premisses

 Sibling Fallacy: Affirmative Conclusion from a Negative Premiss

-Therefore, some fallacious arguments are not valid.
+Therefore, some birds are not tame.

 |All dogs are animals.